 Empirical Process Control

-To develop a product or deliver a service you can use three different ways to control the flow of work.
-These are: defined process control, statistical process control and empirical process control.
-In order to achieve a cost effective and risk effective control approach, you need to start from empirical and move towards defined, with small incremental steps, to avoid losing control.
+To develop a product or deliver a service you can use three different ways to control workflow: defined process control, statistical process control, and empirical process control.
+In order to achieve a cost-effective and low-risk approach to process control, you need to start from empirical and move towards defined, with small incremental steps to maintain control.

-From System Thinking we know that the system of work produces the behavior.
-We know to major different systems of work that we can call Push System and Pull System.
-If you want innovation and creative solutions you should implement a pull system.
-A pull system focuses on collaboration, goal and value orientation.
+From System Thinking we know that each system of work produces distinct behaviors.
+We know two major systems of work: the Push System and the Pull System.
+If you want innovation and creative solutions, you should implement a pull system.
+A pull system focuses on collaboration and is goal- and value-oriented.

-Lean thinking has an extreme focus on clients and value.
-It aims at reducing the amount of wasteful activities by focusing on what is necessary to fulfill clients’ expectations.
-Lean thinking is about focusing on the clients and removing everything which doesn’t add value for them.
+Lean thinking places a strong emphasis on clients and value.
+It aims at reducing the amount of wasteful activities by focusing on what is necessary for fulfilling clients’ expectations and removing everything that doesn’t add value for the clients.

 Iterative & Incremental

-An Iterative & Incremental approach, which starts by validating the assumptions and the problem statement allows for faster and more accurate development of a solution which will meet customers’ expectations.
+An Iterative & Incremental approach, which starts by validating our assumptions and problem statement, allows for faster and more accurate development of a solution that will meet customers’ expectations.